LucasDelfino92/morrowindsharp/mw2.md

 > This mesh is buggy and can cause you to fall off the landing platform when traveling from Raven Rock to Fort Frostmoth using the boat.

+> Note that this mod will make many retextures (most notably architecture retextures) incompatible, unless you install a patch designed with Project Atlas in mind.

 [**Creature VFX Restoration**](https://www.nexusmods.com/morrowind/mods/46194?)
 Restores visual effects on creatures.
 Most creature particle effects weren't displayed for technical reasons.